-We offer assessments, therapies and advice for young and adult patients, on both an inpatient and outpatient basis.
-In the following areas:
+We offer assessments, therapy and advice to young and adult patients, both on an inpatient and an outpatient basis.

 In addition to clinical examinations, diagnostics also involve the use of imaging processes (transnasal, fibre-optic endoscopic checks or video fluoroscopy).

-Serious dysphaghia can lead to aspiration pneumonia (saliva, liquids or food getting into the air way) and can also result in malnutrition.
-Eating and drinking play a pivotal role in lots of social contact situations; as a result, dysphagia may cause the person to become withdrawn and to experience social isolation.
+Serious dysphagia can lead to aspiration pneumonia (saliva, liquids or food getting into the airway) and can also result in malnutrition.
+Eating and drinking play a pivotal role in many social contact situations; as a result, dysphagia may cause the sufferer to become withdrawn and to experience social isolation.

-The treatment is individually tailored to the person's particular difficulties, aimed at all times at enabling him to eat and drink again as soon as possible and as much as possible without experiencing any complications.
+Treatment is individually tailored to the patient’s particular difficulties, aimed at all times at re-enabling them to eat and drink as soon as possible and without experiencing any complications.

 Tracheal cannulas may be required if serious problems with breathing and/or swallowing develop.
 They affect breathing, swallowing and speech.

 In order to achieve the best possible outcome in these three areas, tracheal cannulas must be selected according to the specific needs of the individual patient.
 Successful tracheal cannula management requires close interdisciplinary cooperation between all the specialists involved.

 Speech disorders are frequently acquired as a result of a stroke or brain injury.
 All aspects of speech may be affected, i.e. speech production (speaking, writing) and comprehension (understanding verbal language, reading).

 The aim of speech therapy is to restore the best possible communication skills for everyday situations.